kataras/build-a-better-web-together/request-body-bind.md

 # Body binder

-Body binder reads values from the body and set them to a specific object.
+Body binder reads values from the body and sets them to a specific object.

 ```go
 // ReadJSON reads JSON from request's body